Astronomical interferometry using continuous variable quantum teleportation: Introduction

-Several proposals have been made recently that overcome transmission loss based on quantum networks \cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum}.
+Several proposals have been made recently that overcome transmission loss based on quantum networks \cite{gottesman2012longer,khabiboulline2019optical,khabiboulline2019quantum, Huang2022, Czupryniak2023}.
 Taking advantage of entanglement resources provided by the quantum network, the coherence function can be measured without directly interfering the light and with sensitivity comparable to the direct-detection method.
 These proposals can be understood qualitatively as leveraging teleportation from one telescope to another using entanglement resources shared by the distant telescopes.
 Transmission loss will affect the distribution of the entanglement resource, which can be overcome by quantum repeaters.
 A quantum repeater distills high-fidelity entangled states from many copies of distributed noisy entangled states between nearby quantum nodes and creates long-distance entanglement from short-distance entanglement using entanglement swapping \cite{sangouard2011quantum}.
 Although this in principle means we can arbitrarily increase the baseline between telescopes, these proposals have their own difficulties in implementation.
 Reference \cite{gottesman2012longer} requires an excessive amount of distributed entangled photons.
-Reference \cite{khabiboulline2019optical,khabiboulline2019quantum} exploits quantum memory to encode the arrival time of the stellar photons to avoid the wasting of entanglement resources when a vacuum state is received.
+Reference \cite{khabiboulline2019optical,khabiboulline2019quantum, Huang2022, Czupryniak2023} exploits quantum memory to encode the arrival time of the stellar photons to avoid the wasting of entanglement resources when a vacuum state is received.
 This approach introduces the extra difficulties of implementing two-qubit quantum gates and requires reliable quantum memories.
+By contrast, we are mainly focused on a new entanglement-assisted protocol that does not require memories at the telescopes and is compatible with a near-term quantum network.
+Along this direction, protocols using $N$-copy single-photon entangled states and other entangled states have been developed \cite{Czupryniak2022, Marchese2023, zhang2025, modak2024}, demonstrating a significant quantum enhancement over the original quantum telescope scheme \cite{gottesman2012longer}, particularly in scenarios with transmission loss \cite{Marchese2023}.
+However, these phase-estimation protocols based on $N$-copy entangled states have only been applied to sensing astronomical objects approximated as point sources, and only apply when the astronomical source can be approximated as a weak thermal source.
+In this letter, we introduce a novel continuous-variable entanglement-assisted protocol designed to achieve enhanced performance in quantum telescopy across a broader range of sources, varying both in intensity and intensity distribution.